NikolaiT/stealthy-scraping-tools/README.md

 # Stealthy Scraping Tools

 Do not use puppeteer and playwright for scraping.
-[Explanation.](https://incolumitas.com/2021/05/20/avoid-puppeteer-and-playwright-for-scraping/)
+Or any other browser automation framework for that matter.
+[Why?](https://incolumitas.com/2021/05/20/avoid-puppeteer-and-playwright-for-scraping/)

 We only use the [CDP](https://developer.chrome.com/docs/devtools/) to obtain the page source and to get the absolute coordinates for an arbitrary CSS selector.
 That's all what is needed for efficient scraping.